-This section of our series on deploying 802.11n wireless LANs explains the impacts (good and bad) that 802.11n can have on voice applications and describes techniques to deliver toll-quality voice over wireless LAN,
+This section of our series on deploying 802.11n wireless LANs explains the impacts (good and bad) that 802.11n can have on voice applications and describes techniques to deliver toll-quality voice over wireless LAN, including WMM prioritization, call admission and fast roaming.
+After reading this section, you will understand why a well-designed data WLAN is not a well-designed voice wireless LAN and how to create a WLAN that successfully supports both.

 Don't miss any of the articles in this tutorial on deploying 802.11n for improved wireless LAN performance: